mecespinheira/LOAM_Velodyne/README.md

 ## Resources

-Para a realização deste trabalho foram utilizados três variantes do algoritmo LOAM-Velodyne, que é uma versão adaptada para sensor Velodyne do algoritmo desenvolvido por Zhang e Singh (2017).
+To carry out this work, three variants of the LOAM-Velodyne algorithm were used, which is a version adapted for the Velodyne sensor of the algorithm developed by Zhang and Singh (2017).

-A técnica LeGO-LOAM (Lightweight and Ground Optimized LOAM) apresentada por Shan and Englot (2018) é uma versão mais leve do LOAM, otimizada para veículos terrestres que obtém estimativas de pose online, podendo ser utilizada em um sistema embarcado de baixo consumo energético
+The [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) (Lightweight and Ground Optimized LOAM) technique presented by Shan and Englot (2018) is a lighter version of LOAM, optimized for ground vehicles that obtains online pose estimates, which can be used in a low-energy embedded system

-A-LOAM (Advanced LOAM) é uma implementação avançada da técnica LOAM-Velodyne, com o uso de Eigen e Ceres Solver para simplificar a estrutura do código.
+[A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) (Advanced LOAM) is an advanced implementation of the LOAM-Velodyne technique, using Eigen and Ceres Solver to simplify the structure of the code.

-A estratégia F-LOAM (Fast LiDAR Odometry and Mapping), que busca uma solução de menor custo computacional e em tempo real, utilizando um método não iterativo, de dois estágios de compensação de distorção.
+The [F-LOAM](https://github.com/wh200720041/floam) (Fast LiDAR Odometry and Mapping) strategy, which seeks a lower computational cost and real-time solution, using a non-iterative, two-stage method distortion compensation.

-Os trés algoritmos foram testados em ambientes simulados e em ambientes reais, com o objetivo de analisar o desempenho das técnicas para estimação de localização e mapeamento.
-A Figura 1 abaixo ilustra o modelo do robô móvel Huusky UGV A200, utilizado no Gazebo, com o sensor LiDAR 3D Velodne VLP 16 posicionado sobre a base superior, e a Figura 2 ilustram a imagem do arranjo real utilizado para aquisição de dados.
+The three algorithms were tested in simulated and real environments, with the aim of analyzing the performance of the techniques for location estimation and mapping.
+Figure 1 below illustrates the Husky UGV A200 mobile robot model, available in the [Clearpath Husky](https://github.com/husky/husky) package , with the Velodne VLP 16 3D LiDAR sensor positioned on the upper base, and Figure 2 illustrates the image of the real array used for data acquisition.

 <p align='center'>